rimsey1/docs/pages/connector-authentication/hubspot.md

 | ----------- | -----------    |
 | Scopes      | The scopes of the connector.
 Default value is `crm.objects.contacts.read`,`crm.objects.deals.read`,`crm.objects.companies.read`. |
 | OptionalScopes   | The optional scopes of the connector.
 Default value is "content reports e-commerce forms" |

+### Webhook Setup
+Hubspot webhooks utilise a single webhook URL, this requires some configuration of your Hubspot application.

+Navigate to Cyclr Console > Connectors > Application Connector Library > Hubspot > Setup

+Copy the Webhook URL to your clipboard. e.g. ```https://<yourserivcedomain>/api/partnerwebhook/xxxxxx``` (Note:do not user the webhook url from the builder, but this one under the partner console)

+You will now need to setup the Hubspot application to send webhooks.
+This has three steps:
+ 1) Enter the URL
+ 2) Select events to subscribe to
+ 3) Activate the events

+1
+* Navigate to the Hubspot Developers App [Dashboard](https://app.hubspot.com/developer), and select the application you use with Cyclr.
+* Within this application, navigate to Webhooks.
+* Paste the Webhook URL from your clipboard, into the "target URL"
+* Click Save (bottom of screen)

+2
+* Click Create Subscription
+* Select the objects and events that you wish to send to Cyclr
+* Click Subscribe

+3
+* Under event subscriptions
+* Hover over the line with mouse and view subscriptions button will be shown, click this button
+* Hover over the line with mouse and  activate" button will be shown, click this button to activate the sending of the webhook

+Your application is now set up for Webhooks using Cyclr.

+Webhook Usage
+* Drag the Webhook step from the sidebar into the Builder.
+* Connect the Webhook to another step.
+* Click Run to start the Cycle.